COLORADO WILD PUBLIC LANDS

 That often doesn’t happen.

-Colorado Wild Public Lands is a pragmatic citizen-lead non-profit organization with a broad perspective.
-Founded in 2014, CWPL includes 6 board members, 1 full-time staff, and over 150 member-volunteers.
+Colorado Wild Public Lands is a pragmatic citizen-lead Non-profit organization with a broad perspective.
+Founded in 2014, CWPL includes 6 board members, 1 full-time staff, and over 150 member-volunteers working to protect the integrity, size, and quality of our Colorado public lands, especially in the land exchange process.

 The Proposals